Decatur Plumbers May Need to Re-Pipe Your Home

 The scariest part of a re-pipe is not knowing what to expect.
 Does it mean ripping out drywall and destroying walls?
 Will they have to dig up your lawn?
 Will they leave your house a giant mess for weeks on end?
 The good news is that the answer to all those questions is no.

-First things first, your Decatur plumbing team will determine what materials they will use and where.
+First things first, your Decatur plumbing team will send qualified plumbers to determine what pipe materials they will use and where.
 For most home projects, plumbers will use copper pipes for the main waste lines and the main water lines.
 All other water lines throughout your house will most likely be some type of PVC or plastic because of their longevity and durability.
-Once they know the scope of the project, they will give you a cost estimate for the complete job, including labor and materials.
+Once the plumber knows the scope of the replacement project, they will give you a cost estimate for the complete job, including labor and materials.

-Before the installers begin the work, they will cover the areas where they are working to protect your floors and furniture.
+Before the installers begin the replacement work, they will cover the areas where they are working to protect your floors and furniture.
 Then, they will carefully cut into the drywall in your walls and ceilings to locate the pipes and replace them.
-When the work is complete, they will patch and repair the areas affected.
+When the work is complete, after the pipes are installed, they will patch and repair the areas affected.
 Finally, they will leave your house looking just like it did before they started.

 Most of the work is done during the day while you are at work or can be out of the house.
 That way, it will not cause a huge disruption to your life and schedule.
 The entire process should take no longer than three to five days, depending on the size of your home.
 It is unusual for pipes to require extensive excavation to access them.
 But if that is the case, they will restore your home before the project is complete.